Kazgul1987/Pathfinder-Ui_2/patchnotes.md

 - Ready for v12 version.

-## v12.330.613.2
+## v12.330.613.3
 - Update core code.
-- (WIP) add compatibility with Macro Manager module.
+- add compatibility with Macro Manager module.
+- Update compatibility with PF2e HUD.
+- Update compatibility with Module Management +.
 - fix some errors and added of others.

 ## v12.330.612.1